 Hemphill has an extensive criminal record, including drug dealing, robbery, stabbing and assault.
 On occasion, he carried a gun.
 He once used it to pistol-whip a woman outside a supermarket in 1991.

-APM Reports obtained public records on Hemphill in Mississippi, from the Winona Police Department, Montgomery County Sheriff's Office, Montgomery County Chancery, Justice, and Circuit court clerks; in Tennessee, from the Memphis Police Department, Shelby County Sheriff's Office, Shelby County General Sessions Criminal Court and the Tennessee Bureau of Investigation; and in Indiana, from the Indianapolis Police Department, Marion Police Department, Marion County Sheriff's Office, Grant County Sheriff's Office, Center Township Small Claims Court of Marion County, Indiana, the superior courts of Marion, Grant, Hamilton and Huntington counties, the Indiana State Police and the Indiana Department of Correction.
-To date, APM Reports has gathered 603 pages of public records on Hemphill.
+APM Reports obtained public records on Hemphill in Mississippi, from the Winona Police Department, Kilmichael Police Department, Montgomery County Sheriff's Office, Montgomery County Chancery, Justice, and Circuit court clerks, Grenada County Jail, the Office of the District Attorney of the Fifth Circuit Court District and the Mississippi Department of Corrections; in Tennessee, from the Memphis Police Department, Shelby County Sheriff's Office, Shelby County General Sessions Criminal Court and the Tennessee Bureau of Investigation; and in Indiana, from the Indianapolis Police Department, Marion Police Department, Marion County Sheriff's Office, Grant County Sheriff's Office, Hamilton County Sheriff’s Office, Huntington County Sheriff’s Office, Marion City Court, Center Township Small Claims Court of Marion County, Indiana, the superior courts of Marion, Grant, Hamilton and Huntington counties, the Indiana State Police and the Indiana Department of Correction.
+APM Reports also obtained a lawsuit filed by Hemphill from the Federal Records Center.
+To date, APM Reports has gathered 1,705 pages of public records on Hemphill.